anubhutip/receipt-processor-challenge/README.md

 - Purchase date and time.

-Retrieve Points: Fetch the calculated points for a processed receipt.
+**Retrieve Points**: Fetch the calculated points for a processed receipt.